 Principles of Construction (PRINCON)

+Course #: 08702 Credits: 1

+PEIMS #: 13004220 Grades: 9-12
-This course is intended to provide an introduction and lay a solid foundation for those students entering the construction or craft skilled areas.
-The course provides a strong knowledge of construction safety, construction mathematics, and common hand and power tools.
-For safety and liability considerations, limiting course enrollment to 15 students is recommended.
-This course also provides communication and occupational skills to assist the student in obtaining and maintaining employment.

-This course cannot be entered at mid-term.
+This course is intended to provide an introduction solid foundation for those students entering the or craft skilled areas.
+The course provides a strong be construction safety, construction mathematics, or hand and power tools.
+For safety and liability co- limiting course enrollment to 15 students is recom- course also provides communication and occup assist the student in obtaining and maintaining en- This course cannot be entered at mid-term . construction or knowledge of and common insiderations, hmended.
+This pational skills to

+Prerequisites: None